-CERTIFICATE III IN CHRISTIAN MINISTRY AND THEOLOGY (VET)

-30 weeks beginning each February (exact date TBA)

-Introduced in 2021, the Certificate III in Christian Ministry and Theology (10741NAT) is offered to Year 11 and 12 Students.
+AWARDS CERTIFICATE III IN CHRISTIAN MINISTRY AND THEOLOGY (VET) 30 weeks beginning each February (exact date TBA) Introduced in 2021, the Certificate III in Christian Ministry and Theology (10741NAT) is offered to Year 11 and 12 Students.
 It is a Christian leadership program for Senior High School students that places Christian discipleship at the heart of their education.
 The program offers Year 11 and 12 students the opportunity to invest in their spiritual development whilst working toward their academic studies.
 Provided by Veta Morphus, the Certificate III in Christian Ministry and Theology has the added benefit of contributing to students' ATAR score.
 For more information, contact Fr Michael Salib at frmichael@sac.edu.au ADMISSION CRITERIA: Open to Year 10 graduates.
 FOLLOW ON STUDY: Graduates may proceed to a Diploma in Theology, or an Advanced Diploma in Theology, or to the Bachelor of Theology.
 UNDERGRADUATE PROGRAMS

 DIPLOMA IN THEOLOGY

 1 year full-time, or up to 4 years part-time

 The Diploma in Theology consists of 8 undergraduate units (144 points) and introduces students to the key theological disciplines of Biblical Studies, Christian Thought and History, and provides options for electives in other areas of study.

-COST: \$1,764 per undergraduate unit.
+COST: \$2,047 per undergraduate unit.

 ADMISSION CRITERIA: Successful completion of Year 12 in an Australian secondary school or equivalent.
 It may be possible for students to receive credit into their course for prior undergraduate study in related areas.
 FOLLOW ON STUDY: Graduates may proceed to an Advanced Diploma in Theology, or to the Bachelor of Theology.

-ADVANCED DIPLOMA IN THEOLOGY AND MINISTRY

-The Advanced Diploma in Theology and Ministry consists of 16 units (288 points) and builds on the Diploma in Theology by enabling students to deepen their understanding of the theological disciplines of Biblical Studies, Christian Thought and History, and Ministry.

-COST: \$1,764 per undergraduate unit.
+ADVANCED DIPLOMA IN THEOLOGY AND MINISTRY 2 years full-time, or up to 8 years part-time The Advanced Diploma in Theology and Ministry consists of 16 units (288 points) and builds on the Diploma in Theology by enabling students to deepen their understanding of the theological disciplines of Biblical Studies, Christian Thought and History, and Ministry.
+COST: \$2.047 per undergraduate unit.